We've Come a Long Way, Baby

-We've Come a Long Way, Baby is the thirty-first solo studio album by American country music singer-songwriter Loretta Lynn.
-It was released on January 15, 1979, by MCA Records.
+We've Come a Long Way, Baby is a studio album by American country music singer-songwriter Loretta Lynn, released in 1979 by MCA Records.

 Commercial performance

 The album peaked at No. 19 on the Billboard Top Country Albums chart.
 The album's first single, "We've Come a Long Way, Baby", peaked at No. 10 on the Billboard Hot Country Songs chart.
 The second single, "I Can't Feel You Anymore", peaked at No. 3.